helensz98/Interactive-Lab-Hub/Lab 5/README.md

 4. Based on the behavior you have seen, what other scenarios could cause problems?

-    No more than one users can use the device at the same time.
-With multiple users, the device cannot determine whether it should say cheese or print say cheese.
+    No more than one user can use the device at the same time.
+With multiple users, the device cannot determine whether it should say cheese or ask users to smile.

 **Think about someone using the system.
 Describe how you think this will work.**